swisstopo/swissgeol-boreholes-dataextraction/README.md

 5. **Stop the server**

     To stop the FastAPI server, press `Ctrl + C` in the terminal where the server is running.
 Please refer to the [FastAPI documentation](https://fastapi.tiangolo.com) for more information on how to work with FastAPI and build APIs using this framework.

+## API as Docker Image

+The borehole application offers a given amount of functionalities (extract text, number, and coordinates) through an API.
+To build this API using a Docker Container, you can run the following commands.

+1. **Navigate to the project directory**

+    Change your current directory to the project directory:

+    ```bash
+    cd swissgeol-boreholes-dataextraction
+    ```

+2. **Build the Docker image**

+    Build the Docker image using the following command:

+    ```bash
+    docker build -t boreholeapi .
+    ```

+    This command will build the Docker image with the tag `boreholeapi`.

+3. **Verify the Docker image**

+    Verify that the Docker image has been successfully built by running the following command:

+    ```bash
+    docker images
+    ```

+    You should see the `boreholeapi` image listed in the output.

+4. **Run the Docker container**

+    To run the Docker container, use the following command:

+    ```bash
+    docker run -p 8000:8000 boreholeapi
+    ```

+    This command will start the container and map port 8000 of the container to port 8000 of the host machine.

+5. **Run the docker image with the AWS credentials**

+If you have the AWS credentials configured locally in the `~/.aws` file, you can run the following command to forward your AWS credentials to the docker container

+    ```bash

+    docker run -v ~/.aws:/root/.aws -d -p 8000:8000 `boreholeapi`
+    ```

+5. **Access the API**

+    Once the container is running, you can access the API by opening a web browser and navigating to `http://localhost:8000`.

+    You can also use an API testing tool like Postman to send requests to the API endpoints.

+    **Note:** If you are running Docker on a remote machine, replace `localhost` with the appropriate hostname or IP address.

+6. **Stop the Docker container**

+    To stop the Docker container, press `Ctrl + C` in the terminal where the container is running.

+    Alternatively, you can use the following command to stop the container:

+    ```bash
+    docker stop <container_id>
+    ```

+    Replace `<container_id>` with the ID of the running container, which can be obtained by running `docker ps`.

 ## Experiment Tracking